AM311/Cybersecurity_Report/home.md

  - `DomainUser` (`User00!`), joining the `DomainUsers` group;
  - `DomainUserNoAuth` (`User00!`), joining the `DomainUsers` group, requires NO Kerberos pre-authentication;
  - `DomainAdmin` (`#Admin00!`), joining the `DomainUsers`, `DomainAdmins`, `Administrators` groups;
-	 - This password is NOT present in any passwords' dictionary!
+	 - This password is NOT present in any passwords' dictionary! ==SEE
  - `DNSoperator` (`Qwerty123`), joining the `DomainUsers`, `DnsAdmins`, `DnsUpdateProxy` groups, can login only on the DNS server;
   	 - This password IS present in passwords' dictionaries!